C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 - What institution held the source material?
 - What changes were made to the files after initial transcription, and when?
 - How does the header distinguish between original 1969 content and later additions?

-**Exercise Part 3: Comparing Paper and Digital**

-Compare the GitHub header with Figure 6 (the original paper listing).

-- What information is present in the GitHub version that is absent from the original listing?
-- The modification history notes that Ron Burkey "Corrected 3 typos" in June 2009.
-In what sense is a corrected transcription "the same" document as its source?
-How would you describe the relationship between this GitHub file and the 1969 printout in terms of authenticity and fidelity?

 **Markers of Heritagization: What the Header Reveals**